From Nursing Home

 This program consists of three initiatives to drive this change forward.

 We transform nursing homes from institutional settings into social environments.
-In this, the needs of the person are central, and people, including those with dementia, can live in freedom.
+In this, the needs of the person are central, and people, including those living with dementia, can live in freedom.

-We focus on making communities inclusive, where people with dementia are fully part of society.
+We focus on making communities inclusive, where people living with dementia are fully part of society.
 This enables people to live at home longer and, above all, more comfortably.

 For those for whom full freedom is not feasible, we design a dignified solution.